 Every day, we strive to ensure that the work we do reflects the mission of Council for Children’s Rights:

-To lead the community to stand up for every child’s right t be safe, healthy, and educated
+To lead the community to stand up for every child’s right to be safe, healthy, and well-educated

 In support of that mission, we focus our priorities in four areas.
 These are: